jinjagit/shortest_path/README.md

 |          |
 d----------c
 ```
-I _think_ we just want the first half of the set of permutations.
+I _think_ we just want half of the set of permutations.
 [Confirmed there are pairs of equivalent paths, but using `.permutations(indices.len()).unique()` does not always neatly divide these into two 'halves' of the list of permutations]

+TODO: Filter out the equivalent paths to leave only unique paths.
+(Even better = figure out mathematically how to only generate the unique ones, which means reliquishing the handy `permutations...unique()` helper)

+TODO: Cache distances calculated between 2 points, as same 2 points will be considered more than once in any reasonable large collection of points (and possibly many times for large collections)

+TODO: Benchmark pristine non-optimized brute-force solution, for comparison with attempted optimized versions.

 This gives us (n - 1)! / 2 permutations for n points.